 Introduction to successful saving

-Saving normally refers to the task of putting money away on a regular basis, normally timed with your salary.
-Your savings can be used to invest with (see our tips on Investments) or for the purchase of a large item like a house.
+Saving normally refers to the task of putting money away regularly, normally timed with your salary.
+Your savings can be used to invest with (see our tips on Investments) or purchase a large item like a house.

 So, what is it that allows some people to achieve their saving goals, while others struggle?
 In my opinion, It’s not luck, nor is it even about income.